 Opening times vary, but are typically from 8am to 6pm, Monday to Friday.
 Larger post offices and those at railway stations may open later and on Saturdays.

-If you’re very keen to get your mail away urgently, the postal centre at Vienna airport has a 24/7 automated service where you pay using your credit card (last time I checked, anyway).
+If you’re very keen to get your mail away urgently, the postal centre at Vienna airport has a 24/7 automated service where you pay using a debit or credit card (last time I checked, anyway).
 Find it next to the NH Vienna Airport Conference Center opposite the main terminals.

 Needless to say, today’s post office sells a whole lot more than just stamps and envelopes, but the general counters will take your mail, frank it, and send it off.
 Or they’ll sell you stamps, if you want something pretty on the postcard or envelope.